Travel.State.Gov > Current Outbreak of Coronavirus Disease 2019

 Presidential Proclamation on Novel Coronavirus

 On Friday, January 31 President Trump signed a proclamation barring entry to the United States of most foreign nationals who traveled to China within the past 14 days.
-The proclamation is in effect as of Sunday, February 2.
-This action follows the declaration of a public health emergency in the United States related to the novel coronavirus outbreak in Wuhan, China.
+The proclamation is in effect as of February 2.
+This action follows the declaration of a public health emergency in the United States related to the COVID-19 outbreak in Wuhan, China.
 The full text of the presidential proclamation is available on the White House website at: https://www.whitehouse.gov/presidential-actions/proclamation-suspension-entry-immigrants-nonimmigrants-persons-pose-risk-transmitting-2019-novel-coronavirus/.